 Obesity and Back Pain

 In a recently published article in the American Journal of Bone and Joint Surgery, researchers examined the effect that obesity has on patients managed for symptomatic lumbar disc herniation.
 They studied a group of patients who underwent back surgery and a group of patients who had more conservative non-surgical treatments.
-Both groups showed significantly less improvement as it related to problems of obesity.1
+Both groups showed significantly less improvement as it related to problems of obesity.1 The same was found in newer research for patients having surgery for lubar spinal stenosis.
+The researchers noted: “Obese patients were less likely to achieve a minimal clinically important difference.”2

 - If you have a big belly, even if you are pain free now, you are at high risk for developing low back pain.